Charles E. Sing

 - M.S., Case Western Reserve University, 2008

 - B.S.E., Case Western Reserve University, 2008

-Charles E. Sing is Assistant Professor in Chemical and Biomolecular Engineering.
-Dr. Sing’s background is in charged polymers, polymer dynamics, and biophysics.
-His research group seeks to use coarse-grained models to understand the emergent physics of polymer or biophysical systems, and then use the resulting insights to guide the design new materials.
+Charles E. Sing studies charged polymers, polymer dynamics, and biophysics.
+His research group seeks to use coarse-grained models to understand the emergent physics of polymer or biophysical systems, and then use the resulting insights to guide the design of new materials.
 Current research efforts are focused on problems that are challenging because they span large length and time scales, and new theory or simulation methods are necessary to yield new fundamental physical principles.
-Dr. Sing has been recognized with a number of honors, including the Forbes 30 under 30 in Science in 2015 and MIT’s DMSE Best PhD Thesis Award.
-He received his BSE/MS from Case Western Reserve University and his PhD from the Massachusetts Institute of Technology.
-Dr. Sing’s postdoctoral work was at Northwestern University’s International Institute for Nanotechnology.
+Dr. Sing has been recognized with a number of honors, including the ACS PMSE Young Investigator Award (2020) and AIChE 35 Under 35 (2020).
+He received his BSE/MS from Case Western Reserve University and his Ph.D from the Massachusetts Institute of Technology.
+He completed his postdoctoral work at Northwestern University’s International Institute for Nanotechnology.
 He joined the department in 2014.

 - Polymer Physics, Statistical Mechanics, and Computer Simulation

 - Lytle, T.K.; Sing, C.E.
 "Transfer matrix theory of polymer complex coacervation."
 Soft Matter 2017 13 7001-7012.

 - Lytle, T.K.; Radhakrishna, M.; Sing, C.E.
 "High charge density coacervate assembly via hybrid Monte Carlo single chain in mean field theory."
 Macromolecules 2016 49 9693-9705.